zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 In this task, you will clone the starter application, creating a local copy on your Lab VM.

-1. On your Lab VM, open a browser, and navigate to your GitHub account (<https://github.com>).
+1. On your Lab VM, open a browser and navigate to your GitHub account (<https://github.com>).

 2. Within your GitHub account, navigate to the forked copy of the `MCW-OSS-PaaS-and-Devops` application page, select **Clone or download**, then select the **copy** link next to the web URL.